benjamin051000/modpack-factory/README.md

 - [ ] fabric MANIFEST.MF data for fabric versions?
 - [ ] import an already-made mcproject.toml
 - [ ] incremental SAT solving (when you add a mod to an already-made mcproject.toml)
+- [ ] Give multiple solutions to choose from
+- [ ] Assist with upgrading mods